michelf/php-smartypants/Readme.md

 PHP SmartyPants Lib 1.8.0 (13 Nov 2016)

-*	Can now set replacement characters for all transformations using configuration variables, including ellipsies and dashes.
+*	Can now set replacement characters for all transformations using configuration variables, including ellipses and dashes.

 *	Relocated replacement quotes configuration variables from `SmartyPantsTyppographer` to `SmartyPants`.
 Also relocated `decodeEntitiesInConfiguration()` to follow the configuration variables.

-*	Added convertion of apostrophe and double quote to Hebrew Geresh and Gershayim when the apostrophe or double quote is surrounded on both sides by a Hebrew character.
+*	Added conversion of apostrophe and double quote to Hebrew Geresh and Gershayim when the apostrophe or double quote is surrounded on both sides by a Hebrew character.
 For instance: